adobe/commerce-integration-starter-kit/README.md

 Additionally, unit tests for the onboarding script can be found in the `.test/onboarding` folder.

+The coverage report could be found in the  `.test/test-coverage` folder.

 You can find more details about unit testing and an example in [Lesson 3: Testing a Serverless Action](https://developer.adobe.com/app-builder/docs/resources/barcode-reader/test/).

 ### How to subscribe to a new event